 Scuff the Surface

 If the resurfacer is allowed to cure without any finishing touches, it will create a smooth surface.
 That's often what you want in a garage.
-But the smooth finish can be slippery when wet, which makes it less desirable on a driveway, sidewalk, or patio surface.
+However, the smooth finish can be slippery when wet, which makes it less desirable on a driveway, sidewalk, or patio surface.

 To add some bite or "tooth" to the finish, use a long-handled broom to make full strokes across the surface.
 Plan to do this within five minutes of application, while the mix is still wet enough.
 Make sure all broom strokes are made in the same direction.